Wankowicz-Lab/wankowicz-lab.github.io/_members/wankowicz.md

 Stephanie is deeply committed to enhancing equity and inclusion in science.
 At UCSF, she initiated a mentorship program for the [Biophysics program at UCSF](https://biophysics.ucsf.edu/) and founded a DEIJ Journal Club in the [Fraser lab](https://fraserlab.com/tags/deij_jc/).
 She plans to continue these efforts at Vanderbilt.

-Outside of lab, you are most likely to find Stephanie running in a park or on a trail!"
+Outside of the lab, you are most likely to find Stephanie running on the road or trail!"